 This course examines communications technology from a media perspective.
-Students will develop knowledge and skills as they design and produce media projects in the areas of live, recorded, and graphic communications.
-These areas may include TV, video, and movie production; radio and audio
+Students will develop knowledge and skills as they design and produce media projects in the areas of live, recorded, and scheduled in 2020-21.)

-Communications Technology, Grade 12, University/College Preparation (TGJ/TGG/TGV4M)
+Communications Technology, Grade 12, University/College Preparation (TGJ/TGG/TGV4M) (Not